smromain/bossFight/README.md

 ##Scenario

-<b>Your mission:</b> Implement an object-oriented Javascript based 'final battle scenario', where your hero, Stacky, fights against the boss, the Evil Lord Exception.

-<i><b>Simulate 100 battles, and determine how often your hero would win as well as how often the boss would win.</b></i>
+<b>Your mission:</b> Implement a Javascript based 'final battle scenario', where your hero, Stacky, fights against the boss, the Evil Lord Exception. <b><i>This scenario should be written in Object Oriented Javascript.</i></b> Simulate 100 battles, and determine how often your hero would win as well as how often the boss would win.

 ##Rules